preames/public-notes/llvm-riscv-status.rst

 RISCV Target Specific:

-* Gather/Scatter.
-Effectively disables as worst case cost is assumed in RISCV backend, and the vectorizer uses vscale for tuning (which is much lower), resulting in high cost and non-use.
-Patch up for review: `D131519<https://reviews.llvm.org/D131519>`_
-* ceil/floor/round.
-In general, we are missing a bunch of intrinsic costs for vectorized intrinsic calls.
+* vectorizable intrinsic costs.
+We are missing a bunch of intrinsic costs for vectorized intrinsic calls.
 This results - due to the inability to scalarize - in invalid costs being returned and thus vectorization not triggering.
-We might want to consider generic call vectorization via scalarization for non-intrinsics or unsupported intrinsics.
+I've added floating point rounding intrinsics, but we need to cost the remainder.

 Tail Folding Gaps
 =================